A FAIRY TALE IN NEW YORK – FINISHING 26 MILES WITH A PROPOSAL

-Welcome to the first of a five month series of articles supporting you in your training and preparation for L’Etape du Tour 2018.
-Over the forthcoming months we will guide you through your training, whether this is your first time and you are just looking to complete with a smile, or you are chasing a finish time.
-We will cover everything from training, bike mechanics, through to psychology and nutrition.
+Welcome to the first of our five month series of articles supporting you in your training and preparation for L’Etape du Tour 2019.
+Over the coming months we will guide you through your training; whether this is your first time and you are hoping to complete your ride with a smile, or you are chasing a decent time.
+We will cover everything from training, bike prep, through to psychology and nutrition.

-If you are reading this you have either entered or are thinking of entering one of the greatest rides of your life.
-While the rewards will be huge, be under no illusion, the work required to get there will be just as big.
-So this first article is to lay some groundwork as to what is required and ensure you and your bike are ready for the challenges ahead.
+We hope you are already looking forward to what is sure to be a fantastic experience this summer.
+While these trips are the best and you’ll remember it for years to come, it will require hard work to get there to achieve your goal .
+So this first article is to lay some groundwork as to what is required to ensure you and your bike are ready for the challenges ahead.

-It’s February, the event is still a long way off but we need to begin to focus.
-Your goals this month are:
+It’s the end of January, so the event is still a long way off but we need to begin now.
+Good goals to give yourself this now are:

 Over the coming months you are going to spend many hours in the saddle to prepare fully.

 You will need to get at least one long ride in per week, usually on the weekend, as well as a number of shorter sessions during the week, supplemented by some strength and conditioning either at home or at a gym.
 At the end of this article is an example training plan for February.